 We seek to increase application of pedagogical research among NDSU teaching faculty, staff and graduate students through a mentoring program relying on faculty mentors, peer support, and feedback.
 Participants will identify a research question and work with one-another and their faculty mentor to develop a research proposal, submit the proposal to IRB, conduct the research plan, and publish and present the results.
 Participants are free to work on an independent research project or collaborate with one or more others.

 All teaching faculty, instructional staff, and graduate teaching assistants are invited to participate.
 If you would like to inquire about future offering contact Cheryl Wachenheim, 701-231-7452.

 Recognizing and promoting language diversity in our classrooms is critical to creating a positive and socially just learning environment.
 Language bias complicates these efforts.
 In this learning community, participants will learn about the concepts of linguistic diversity and language bias.
 We will consider how language diversity affects our interactions with and assessment of students.
 Participants will learn and develop socially just, inclusive teaching practices that will promote linguistic diversity in the classroom.

 This faculty learning community is free to join.
 If you choose to purchase the book, it can be purchased through the publisher or an online book seller of your choice.
 For your convenience, links are provided for Amazon and the publisher below.
 We recognize the cost of the book may be prohibitive; therefore, four copies of the book have been put on hold in the library for the purpose of this FLC.

 The primary reading is English with an Accent: Language, Ideology, and Discrimination in the United States by Rosina Lippi-Green | ISBN: 978-0-415-55911-9

 All faculty, instructional staff, and graduate students are invited to participate.
-If you are interested in this faculty learning community, register today.
-The registration deadline is September 24, 2021.
+If you would like to inquire about future offering contact Lisa Arnold.

 Future dates to be determined